KDE/documentation-develop-kde-org/content/docs/getting-started/building/kde-builder-failure/index.md

 When you have the necessary dependencies, you can save time and resume from the failing module with the `--resume-from` flag:

 ```
-kde-builder --resume-from [the name of the module that failed]
+kde-builder [module you want to build] --resume-from [the module that failed]
 ```

 ### Old cache